 This five day help desk review provides an overview of academic, policy and practitioner literature that examines the illicit wildlife trade and criminal networks.
-Whilst there exists’ a broad consensus that illegal wildlife trade is a pressing and growing concern, there is much debate as to what this trade entails and who the key actors are.
-It is important to highlight that illicit wildlife trade involves a broad range of actions, receiving different levels of attention from various academic, policy and practitioner communities.
+Whilst there is a broad consensus that the illegal wildlife trade is a pressing and growing concern, there is much debate as to what this trade entails and who the key actors are.
+It is important to highlight that it involves a broad range of actions, receiving different levels of attention from various academic, policy and practitioner communities.
 This being said there is increasing agreement on the stages involved in the illicit wildlife trade and the nature of the criminal networks involved.

 - Studies of the illicit wildlife trade and the criminal networks involved, often involve certain assumptions.
 These require further critical analysis to explore the complex dynamics of the illicit wildlife trade.
 It is a diverse and fluid phenomenon, confounding attempts to characterise it as a singular trade that can be tackled by a common approach.

 - The illicit wildlife trade is not exclusively a problem of extracting high-value wildlife products to generate profits for organised criminal networks.
 The trade may also be part of local livelihood strategies in poor and marginalised communities.
 Illicit trading networks defy neat categorisations of legal‒illicit, state‒society, public‒private and formal‒informal.
 Rather, they span a range of relationships and links which are difficult to capture using singular and unproblematic definitions.